-Debt collections can be quite boring and frustrating if too many customers fail to make payments on time and your staff has to repeatedly chase them for making their past-due payments.
-Bigger challenges arise when some of the following issues additionally complicate the recovery efforts.
+Debt collections can be quite frustrating and boring if too many customers fail to make payments on time.
+Your staff has to contact them to make a payment on their past-due bills repeatedly.
+More significant challenges arise when some of the following issues additionally complicate the recovery efforts.

-Every business struggles with lack of current contact information of their debtors for many past due accounts.
-May be the debtor has moved from his current residence or your employee did an incorrect entry while typing the data into the system.
+Every business struggles with lack of current contact information of their debtors.
+May be the debtor has moved from his current residence, or your employee did an incorrect entry while typing the data into the system.

 The USPS maintains a database of people who have recently moved.
 You can request the USPS to inform you of the new address of a person by using USPS ancillary service endorsements.

 Use a professional Skip tracer service.
-Skip tracing provides current residence or business address of any individual, includes phone number where available.
-Advance Skip tracing are costly and for a single account check they can charge anywhere between $25 to $200 per account.
+Skip tracing provides the latest residence or business address of any individual.
+It will also include the latest phone number if available.
+Advance Skip tracing services are costly, and for a single account check they can charge anywhere between $25 to $200 per account.

 If you intend to transfer the account to a Collection Agency, they will do it for free as a part of their collections process.
-They pay a huge amount to professional skip tracers every month and get the benefit of volume discount.
+They pay a huge amount to professional skip tracers every month and get the volume discount benefit.
 They get this service for pennies on the dollar.

-2. Handling accounts that are no longer in business or have filed for bankruptcy
+2. Some accounts may no longer in business or bankrupt

-Creditors cannot try to collect on debts that were discharged in bankruptcy.
-Even if a debtor simply files for bankruptcy even then the debt collectors are not allowed to continue collection activities while the bankruptcy case is pending in court.
+Creditors cannot try to collect on debts which are discharged due to bankruptcy.
+Even if a debtor simply files for bankruptcy, the debt collectors are not allowed to continue collection activities while the bankruptcy case is pending in court.

 Go to: http://www.ncmb.uscourts.gov/content/how-can-i-verify-if-someone-has-filed-bankruptcy

 * If you have a PACER account, you can search using the PACER Case Locator.